rachelAtFlatiron/EAST-SE-041023-Phase-2-React/README.md

 ***
 ## 1: Components and Props
 ### SWBATs:
-- [ ] Review the benefits of React over Vanilla JS
+- [ ] Explain the importance of components
-- [ ] Explain the difference between HTML and JSX
+- [ ] Define a component using JSX
-- [ ] Explain the ReactDOM.render() method including what arguments it takes and why it's important
-<br /><br />
-- [ ] Explain the difference between declarative and imperative programming
-- [ ] Review the importance of components and modular code
 - [ ] Explain what props are and how to create them
-- [ ] Recognize best practices when writing components and props
-<br /><br />
-- [ ] Review how a component is written
 - [ ] Recognize destructured props and how to work with them
 - [ ] Observe how to render multiple components from a list

 ### Lecture Topics:
 - JSX